day8/re-frame/docs/dominoes-30k.md

 ```clj
 {:db  ..some-value..}
 ```
-This is `h` saying "a chnage to application state is required".
+This is `h` saying "a change to application state is required".

 BTW, here is a more idiomatic rewrite of `h` which uses `destructuring` of the args:
 ```clj